History of Suresnes: Beginnings

 In 1787, Louis XVI created communal assemblies, comprising members by right (seigneur, parish priest) and members elected by the inhabitants (nobles or commoners).
 This reform aroused criticism and resistance from all quarters, and the assemblies were given no additional financial resources.
 Suresnes was entitled to nine elected members, known as municipal officers.
 The town was part of the provincial assembly of Île-de-France, the department of Corbeil, and the arrondissement of Bourg-la-Reine.
 The elections were immediately contested in Suresnes, notably by the former syndics, and the Count of Clermont-Tonnerre had to come in person to have the ballot confirmed.

 Plaque on rue François-Bougault, in homage to the first mayor of Suresnes.

 On April 11, 1789, posters were posted in Suresnes, announcing the convening of the Estates General.
 The Suresnois' grievances are limited to a statement of the inhabitants' assets, i.e. only 582 arpents and 1 perch under cultivation, the total product of their properties amounting to 25,565 pounds, while the total of their communal charges is 50,976 pounds and 16 sols; their charges, therefore, exceed the product of their properties (a discrepancy they may have exaggerated), which is in line with similar protests observed in many villages concerning the overwhelming weight of taxes and the misery they engender.
-The Suresnois also demanded freedom from the shackles of banality, and from the abuses to which they were subjected (for example, they could only sell or buy bread for two days a week, and they criticized too many levels of jurisdiction in trials).
-Three notables from Suresnes (including Martin-François Bougault, who played an important role in the commune during this period) are appointed to elect deputies to the Estates General for the department of Paris offsite.
+The Suresnois also demanded freedom from the shackles of banality, and from the abuses to which they were subjected (for example, they could sell or buy bread only on two days a week, and they criticized too many levels of jurisdiction in trials).
+Three notables from Suresnes (including Martin-François Bougault, who played an important role in the commune during this period) are appointed to elect deputies to the Estates General for the department of Paris.